Basel 2.5 Trading Market Risk Requirements

 In our comprehensive risk measure model the liquidity horizon is set to 12 months, which equals the capital horizon.

-Model validation is performed by an independent team and reviews, but is not limited to, the above mentioned backtesting, the models which generate risk factors, appropriateness and completeness of risk factors, the Monte Carlo Simulation stability, and performs sensitivity analyzes.
+Model validation is performed by an independent team and reviews, but is not limited to, the above mentioned backtesting, the models which generate risk factors, appropriateness and completeness of risk factors, the Monte Carlo stability, and performs sensitivity analyses.

 Market Risk Standardized Approach

-We also use the MRSA to determine the regulatory capital charge for longevity risk as set out in SolvV regulations.
 Longevity risk is the risk of adverse changes in life expectancies resulting in a loss in value on longevity linked policies and transactions.
+Regulatory capital charge for longevity risk is determined using the MRSA as set out in SolvV regulations.
 For risk management purposes, stress testing and economic capital allocations are also used to monitor and manage longevity risk.

 Validation of Front Office models

 Market Risk Management validates front office models that are used for official pricing and risk management of trading positions.
-New model approval, ongoing model approval and model risk assessment are the team’s key activities and related tasks include:
+New Model Approval, Ongoing Model Approval and Model Risk assessment are the team’s key activities and they include:

 - Verification of the mathematical integrity of the models and their implementation;

-- Assessment of model suitability for the intended business purposes;
+- Assessment of Model suitability for the intended business purposes; and

 Trading Market Risk Management Framework at Postbank